 The British town of Tunbridge Wells has become the first in the UK to allow drivers to pay for their parking with an NFC mobile phone.
 For the service, stickers containing NFC tags have been placed at parking meters in the fifteen car parks run by the local council by solution provider PayByPhone, which also manages San Francisco’s NFC parking service.

-This article is more than eight years old
+This article is more than nine years old